 Mercedes-Benz is building a 400-charger network which will give preference to its customers, but available to all.

 Wind up the cord when you are done, so nobody trips over it or drives over it.

-More than 160,000 electrified vehicles have been sold in the US, from all-electrics such as the Nissan Leaf to plug ins like the Volt and Toyota Prius PHEV, and that number is sure to increase with new plug-ins including the BMW i3 and Honda Accord being introduced this year.
+More than 160,000 electrified vehicles have been sold in the US, from all-electrics such as the Nissan Leaf, Chevy Volt and Ford Lightning F150 to plug-ins like the Toyota Prius PHEV, and that number is sure to increase with new plug-ins.

 The best way to avoid EV charger rage is to mind your manners.

 This article was first published in my automotive column, Green Wheeling, syndicated by Motor Matters to national and regional newspapers, which ceased publishing in 2020 due to the Pandemic.

 It has updated and revised for re-publication here.

 ecoXplorer Evelyn Kanter is a journalist with 20+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and author of guidebooks and smartphone apps – all focusing on travel, automotive, the environment and your rights as a consumer.